./ahmedhashim

 }

-For each Document \(D\)
+For each document DD

+The inverted index picks candidate documents that contain any of the query terms.
+Each candidate then gets a BM25 score.
 This is where the algorithm shifts from collection-level to document-level analysis.

-Document Statistics
+Document statistics

-These raw statistics will be normalized and weighted in subsequent steps.
 For example, a blog post about “Marathon Training” might have:

 {